dome9/cloud-bots/README.md

-# Actions Reference
+# Bots Reference

-## All action descriptions have been moved to the action files to ensure that documentation stays up to date
+Please review the `bots` folder.
+Each bot contains its own documentation

 # Examples